SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpn.md

 - Peer gateway <br/>
 The public IP address of the IPSecVPN gateway running on the external network, that is, the IP address of the gateway that is tunneled to the VPN gateway of the private cloud platform, and the gateway address that supports NAT forwarding.
 - VPN tunnel <br/>
-Connect the encrypted tunnel of the VPN gateway and the peer gateway, and combine the corresponding encryption authentication algorithms and policies to establish a tunnel connection for encrypted communication between the VPC VPC and the external VPC.
+Connect the encrypted tunnel of the VPN gateway and the peer gateway, and combine the corresponding encryption authentication algorithms and policies to establish a tunnel connection for encrypted communication between the VPC and the external VPC.

 A VPN gateway has and must be associated with one VPC network and one public IP address, which corresponds to the peer gateway and connects through the VPN tunnel.
 IPSecVPN supports point-to-multipoint connectivity, which enables VPN gateways and peer gateways to have one-to-one or one-to-many connections, that is, a VPN gateway can tunnel with multiple peer gateways at the same time.
 VPN tunnels allow encrypted communication between multiple VPC subnets of the platform and multiple CIDR blocks of the peer network through the tunnel, and the CIDR blocks of the platform VPC subnet cannot overlap with the network of the peer network (the overlap of the local and peer subnets will affect the normal communication of the network).